 Technology, Software & Instrumentation

 Regenesis Management Group works closely with state and federal researchers to develop software and instrumentation to provide critical technology for use in practical applications.
-Regenesis Management Group is collaborating with the United States Department of Agriculture, Agricultural Research Service through a Cooperative Research and Development Agreement to conduct research and develop technology for use by the private sector, designed to facilitate more beneficial use of natural resources.
-The project will focus on the development of software and technology to aid the agricultural community to better manage their irrigation water use by optimizing consumptive use through deficit irrigation, better cropping practices and return flow management.
+Regenesis Management Group has collaborated with the United States Department of Agriculture, Agricultural Research Service through a Cooperative Research and Development Agreement to conduct research and develop technology for use by the private sector, designed to facilitate more beneficial use of natural resources.
+The projects have focused on the development of software and technology to aid the agricultural community to better manage their irrigation water use by optimizing consumptive use through deficit irrigation, better cropping practices and return flow management.

 Visit www.ars.usda.gov for more information on the USDA.